Dhreeves/WeatherDashboard1/README.md

 # WeatherDashboard1

 ## Project Description
-The Weather Dashboard is a website where customers can look up the weather within any major city in the world.
+The Weather Dashboard is a website where customers can look up the weather in any major city in the world.

 ## User Story
 As a customer